FarhaKousar1601/Machine-Learning-Laboratory-21AIL66-/README.md

 ![NumPy](https://img.shields.io/badge/Library-NumPy-yellow)
 ![Scikit-Learn](https://img.shields.io/badge/Library-Scikit--Learn-orange)

 Welcome to the Machine Learning Laboratory (21AIL66) repository.
-This repository contains the list of problems and solutions developed as part of the Machine Learning lab coursework.
+This repository contains a collection of problems and solutions developed as part of the Machine Learning lab coursework.

 ## List of Programs